zingale/phy504/docs/source/parallel-intro.rst

 * Ray tracing or Monte Carlo:

-  * Each realization can do its work indpendently
+  * Each realization can do its work independently

   * At the end, maybe we need to do some simple processing of all of the results